-- Revegetation may continue between October 15 and November 15, (some earthmoving associated with preparation of the site for revegetation may occur within this time frame, but only as necessary for revegetation efforts). - Work in upland areas may begin on April 15. - If working within 200 feet of established riparian vegetation (or other special status bird potential nesting habitats) and/or if constructing a sediment andor water control basin, work may not begin until after August 1.
-If construction must occur during this period, a qualified individual approved by USFWS and/or CDFG shall conduct pre-Construction surveys for bird nests or bird nesting activity in the project area.
+- painted and carefully applied during non-windy days with no rain forecasted within 3-5 days. - If working within 200 feet of established riparian vegetation (or other special status bird potential nesting habitats) and/or if constructing a sediment and/or water control basin, work may not begin until after August 1.
+If construction must occur during this period, a qualified individual approved by USFWS and/or CDFG shall conduct pre-construction surveys for bird nests or bird nesting activity in the project area.
 If any active nests or nesting behaviors are found (for species other than starlings and house sparrows), an exclusion zone of 75 feet shall be established to protect nesting birds (200 ft. for raptors) and maintained until the qualified individual (approved by USFWS and/or CDFG) verifies that birds have fledged or nest is abandoned.
 If any listed or sensitive bird species are identified, CDFG must be notified prior to further action.
 Take of active bird nests is prohibited.
-The NRCS and

-RCD may request exemptions to this requirement from CDFG on a project-by-projectbasis.

-- If suitable habitat for the California red-legged frog, California tiger salamander or the Santa Cruz long-toed salamander occurs in the project area, construction activities shall begin after July 1. - If potential habitat for the marbled murrelet occurs in the project area, work shall either begin after September 15 or the NRCSRCD shall implement sound reduction measures to ensure that activities do not significantly raise noise levels above ambient levels. - If potential habitat for the Mount Hermon June beetle is present in the project area, construction activities shall begin after August 15 (unless USFWS gives prior approval to the NRCSRCD in response to their preconstruction notification to begin work earlier than August 15). - If least Bell's vireos are discovered in Santa Cruz County during the life of the Program and are potentially present in the project area, construction activities shall begin after August 31 (Note: USFWS would notify NRCSRCD if least Bell's vireo are discovered in Santa Cruz County during the life of the Program).
+The NRCS and RCD may request exemptions to this requirement from CDFG on a project-by-project basis. - If suitable habitat for the California red-legged frog, California tiger salamander or the Santa Cruz long-toed salamander occurs in the project area, construction activities shall begin after April 15. - If potential habitat for the marbled murrelet occurs in the project area, work shall either begin after September 15 or the NRCS/RCD shall implement sound reduction measures to ensure that activities do not significantly raise noise levels above ambient levels. - If potential habitat for the Mount Hermon June beetle is present in the project area, construction activities shall begin after August 15 (unless USFWS gives prior approval to the NRCS/RCD in response to their pre-construction notification to begin work earlier than August 15). - If least Bell's vireos are discovered in Santa Cruz County during the life of the Program and are potentially present in the project area, construction activities shall begin after August 31 (Note: USFWS would notify NRCS/RCD if least Bell's vireo are discovered in Santa Cruz County during the life of the Program).

-Work beyond the allowed construction season end date may be authorized Following consultation with CDFG, USFWS, ACOE, NOAA Fisheries, and Santa Cruz County.
-Any proposed winter grading (i.e., for any grading between October 15 and April 15), associated with construction work that extended beyond October 15, shall be subject to approval by Environmental Planning staff.
-Additional erosion control measures, as described below under Conditions for Erosion Control, shall be implemented for work conducted luring the winter period (generally defined as October 15 through April 15).
+Work beyond the allowed construction season end date may be authorized following consultation with CDFG, USFWS, ACOE, NOAA Fisheries, and Santa Cruz County.
+Any proposed winter grading (i.e., for any grading between October 30 and April 15), associated with construction work that extended beyond October 15, shall be subject to approval by Environmental Planning staff.
+Additional erosion control measures, as described below under Conditions for Erosion Control, shall be implemented for work conducted during the winter period

+(generally defined as October 15 through April 15).
 These measures shall be complete and in place by October 15.

-Where habitat for other Federal and/or State listed species not addressed above s identified on and/or adjacent to the project work site, construction and activities that may disturb the breeding, feeding, mating and sheltering of these species shall be limited to the maximum extent feasible to avoid potential mpacts.
+Where habitat for other Federal and/or State listed species not addressed above is identified on and/or adjacent to the project work site, construction and activities that may disturb the breeding, feeding, mating and sheltering of these species shall be limited to the maximum extent feasible to avoid potential impacts.

-3. Limitation In Earthmoving Ind Vegetation Removal (Site Disturbance)
+3. Limitation on Earthmoving and Vegetation Removal (Site Disturbance)

-In addition to the limitations on the amount of grading that can be performed, as specified for each applicable project-type in Exhibit B, the following conditions apply to projects involving earthmoving and site disturbance:
+In addition to the limitations on the amount of grading that can be performed, as specified for each applicable project-type in Attachment B, the following conditions apply to projects involving earthmoving and site disturbance: